molgenis/vip-decision-tree/README.md

 - MIXED: Boolean indication if the genotype is comprised of both calls and no-calls.
 - NON_INFORMATIVE: Boolean that returns true if all samples PLs are 0.
 - PHASED: Boolean indicating the genotype was called phased or unphased.
-- PLOIDY: The ploidy of the genotype as an integer.
+- PLOIDY: The ploidy of the genotype as an integer, null if no call is present.

 ##### SAMPLE